SkaPhilipp/Social_Network/README.md

 ## Output:

-- Display the graph in Browser
+- Display the graph in browser
 - PageRank score for requested person node to reflect that person's popularity
 - Shorthest path between two people to show how they are related within the social network
 - Likelyhood of relationship between two people being established based on link prediction algorithm